satakagi/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.md

 In fact, the enterprise WebGIS that the author is operating with SVGMap has all of this multispecies sometimes proprietary tiling logic running together.
 The number of layers is over 700.

-### Examples of concrete data are shown below.
+### Cases of concrete data are shown below.

-#### Example 1: Inline deployed equally divided tile pyramid
+#### Case 1: Inline deployed equally divided tile pyramid

  There are two ways to handle equally-divided tile pyramid data, such as WMTS, TMS, OpenStreetMapTile, and BingMapTile, in SVGMap.
 One is to statically expand them inline.

 ![staticTilePyramid1](imgs/SVGtilePyramid1.png)
 ![staticTilePyramid2](imgs/SVGtilePyramid2.png)

 As you'll notice from this example, the individual tile contents are only referenced by basic hyperlinks.
 In other words, we don't need any rules to bind the naming of tile data URLs.
 It means that it's not a problem to simply put the tile content as static files on the most basic static web server.
-Of course, you are free to deploy the tile pyramid structure in any URL, be it WMTS, Silppy Tile or Bing TIile, or whatever.
+Of course, you are free to deploy the tile pyramid structure in any URL, be it WMTS, Silppy Tile or Bing Tile, or whatever.
 Of course you are free to choose to connect to any dynamic service you can think of.
 You'll find that the scope of application is much larger than standards bound by web service APIs that are only available on dynamic servers.
 By the way, the demo content in the previous chapter is delivered on a static web server with no dynamic services.

+Incidentally, few specifications exist for web browsers that bind URL naming rules for special purposes.
+That's also why the author considers the idea of making URL naming rules tied to a tiling scheme the only standard for web browsers to be poorly suited to web browser specifications.
+Of course, specifications that require dynamic server implementation are even less suitable.

 For this kind of data with a tile pyramid structure, only two more functions need to be implemented in js.
 One is a function to switch the display state according to the visibleMin/MaxZoom attribute.